DerrickBu/RepCRec/README.md

 # RepCRec

 This project is a course project of Advanced Database System in NYU.
 Professor is Dennis Shaha

+We implement a tiny distributed database, complete with multi-version concurrency control, deadlock detection, replication, and failure recovery

 ## Run this project using jar file
 You could run this application directly through the jar file under root directory of the porject